About the Geriatric Medicine Fellowship Program

 - Administration: Fellows learn administrative requirements for research, curriculum development, and/or long-term care based on their interest.

 The traditional fellowship is one year.
 Fellows spend approximately 12 months in clinical rotations, thus allowing the fellow to be board-eligible for the geriatric medicine board exam.
 We provide a variety of venues for clinical rotations and education allowing the fellows to see and experience the breadth and depth of geriatric care across the health-care continuum.
+We also have several educational opportunities that are truly unique to our program:

-- Independence at Home - Member of consortium through which the creation, demonstration, and implementation of delivering comprehensive care services at home.
+Independence at Home - Member of consortium through which the creation, demonstration, and implementation of delivering comprehensive care services at home.

 - CMD-Mentored Geriatric Fellowship Experience - One of our faculty geriatricians Dr. Christian Bergman is a certified medical director for the ABPLM.
-This gives our fellows an opportunity to be placed on a fast track to become a certified medical director.”
+This gives our fellows an opportunity to be placed on a fast track to become a certified medical director.

 Welcome